NLNOG/ring-web/content/toolbox/looking-glass.md

 > https://lg.ring.nlnog.net/

+Source code for the looking glass web interface can be found in our [Github repository](https://github.com/NLNOG/lg.ring.nlnog.net).
 Currently the ring LG uses [OpenBGPd](https://openbgpd.org/) as the BGP speaker.

 ## How to use the Looking Glass through SSH